What You Will Learn

 Attackers Can Run But Not Hide.
 Our Radar Sees All Threats.

-SEC541: Cloud Security Monitoring and Threat Detection Will Prepare You To:
+SEC541: Cloud Monitoring and Threat Detection Will Prepare You To:

-The labs in this course are hands-on explorations into the AWS logging and monitoring services.
-Each lab will start by researching a particular threat, and the data needed to detect it.
-Then, the student will use native services within AWS to extract, transform, and analyze the threat.
-The course lecture coupled with the labs will give students a full picture of how those services within AWS services work, the data they produces, and common ways to analyze those data.
+The labs in this course are hands-on explorations into AWS logging and monitoring services.
+Each lab will start by researching a particular threat and the data needed to detect it.
+Then the student will use native services within AWS to extract, transform, and analyze the threat.
+The course lecture coupled with the labs will give students a full picture of how those services within AWS work, the data they produce, and common ways to analyze those data.